Wisc-HCI/authr/robot_behavior/README.md

 Also provided is a suite of pre-built behaviors to get started on your robot project.

+Note that for the Authr release we have simplified the package to only the necessary modules.

 ## Dependencies
 Currently there are no required ROS packages to build this package.
 However, to use the planner interface install MoveIt.